duyetdev/trusting-social-exercise/task_1/README.md

 - The `$SPARK_HOME` environment variable points to your local Spark installation folder.
 - You install spark in local.

-From this folder, build dependencies (zip all python file) and submit to Spark:
+From this folder, build dependencies (zip all python files: `zip -r dependencies.zip *`) and submit to Spark:

 ```sh
 $SPARK_HOME/bin/spark-submit \